Booker shareholders back Tesco takeover at general meeting

-LONDON (Reuters) - Shareholders in Britain’s largest wholesaler Booker (BOK.L) on Wednesday backed a takeover by Tesco (TSCO.L), the country’s biggest retailer, according to provisional voting figures.
+LONDON, Feb 28 (Reuters) - Shareholders in Britain’s largest wholesaler Booker on Wednesday backed a takeover by Tesco, the country’s biggest retailer, according to provisional voting figures.

 At a general meeting of Booker investors 83.4 percent of votes cast approved the deal, which was valued at 3.7 billion pounds when it was agreed in January 2017 but worth 3.95 billion pounds at Tuesday’s closing share prices.